gardener/gardener/docs/extensions/worker.md

 Gardener deploys this autoscaler if there is at least one worker pool that specifies `max>min`.
 In order to know how it needs to configure it, the provider-specific `Worker` extension controller must expose which `MachineDeployment`s it has created and how the `min`/`max` numbers should look like.

-Consequently, your controller should write this information into the `Worker` resource's `.status.machineDeployments` field:
+Consequently, your controller should write this information into the `Worker` resource's `.status.machineDeployments` field.
+It should also update the `.status.machineDeploymentsLastUpdateTime` field along with `.status.machineDeployments`, so that gardener is able to deploy cluster-autoscaler right after the Worker status is updated with the latest machine deployments and does not wait for the Worker reconciliation to be completed:

 ```yaml
 ---